stdlib-js/stdlib/docs/doctest.md

 // returns <number> || null
 ```

 indicates that `foo()` may return either a value of type `number` **or** the value `null`.
-The conventions of deep, approximate, and type equality documented above can be applied to each possible return value.
+The conventions of deep, approximate, and type equality, as documented above, can be applied to each possible return value.

 Similarly, although expected to be a **rare** use case, conditional equality can be applied to printed output.
 For example,